 Everywhere more and more self service machines are cropping up eliminating the human element.
 An element that can never be replaced and the danger of doing so is untold.
-I seriously wonder if it won't create more problems from the consumer perspective and experience.
+It will certainly only create more problems from the consumer perspective and experience.
 Facebook hasn't replaced a human conversation and there is no solution to addressing that need, beyond addressing that need.
 And as our cyberspace gets more and more crowded with notifications and alerts, it is unlikely we will become less distracted and more disciplined, the opposite is true.
-There are limitations to evoking a response that makes us feel cared for and human beings are emotional beings.
-As time moves forward, I grow increasingly sure that the answer doesn't always lie in an app, and that despite it being a time-friendly solution that can be developed in nano-time for the purposes of a few weeks project work, it isn't always the best solution nor does it always answer the problem across groups or indeed for any specific group as a stand alone tactic.
-And, at the heart of most services is human contact, the greatest, most memorable and impactful touchpoint.
-At the heart of service is how we feel, that makes us relate to the business's we deal with.
+There are limitations to evoking a digital response that makes us feel cared for and human.
+As time moves forward, I grow increasingly sure that the answer doesn't always lie in an app, and that despite it being a time-friendly solution that can be developed in nano-time for the purposes of a few weeks project work, it doesn’t always answer the problem.
+At the heart of most services is human contact, the greatest, most memorable and impactful touchpoint.
+Ultimately, how we feel has an impact in terms of how we relate to the business's we are dealing with.
 There is something to be said for putting the human back into business and the integrity back into relations.
 And I'm willing to bet that the pay off will be significant.